syedfa/apptentive-documentation/using_apptentive/project_setup.md

 **Note:** If you can't use the `-all_load` flag in your project, you can use the `-force_load` flag instead:

 ```
     -force_load $(BUILT_PRODUCTS_DIR)/libApptentiveConnect.a
 ```

-##### Add Apptentive Connect and Resources
+### Add Apptentive Library and Resources

+##### Add Target Dependencies

-1. Go back to your Xcode project's `Build Phases` tab.
+1. Return to your Target's "Build Phases" tab.
+2. Expand the "Target Dependencies" build phase.
-2. Add the `ApptentiveConnect` and `ApptentiveResources` as targets in your project's `Target Dependencies`.
+3. Add `ApptentiveConnect` and `ApptentiveResources` as target dependencies.

 ![iOS Target Dependencies](https://raw.github.com/apptentive/apptentive-ios/master/etc/screenshots/iOS-target-dependencies.png)

 ##### Link Apptentive Library

-Under `Link Binary With Libraries`, add `libApptentiveConnect.a`.
+1. Expand the "Link Binary With Libraries" build phase.
+2. Click the "+" button and add `libApptentiveConnect.a`

 ![Apptentive Library](https://raw.github.com/apptentive/apptentive-ios/master/etc/screenshots/iOS-apptentive-library.png)

-##### Build Apptentive Resources for iOS Devices
+##### Build Apptentive Resources bundle

-Building for iOS devices first works around a bug in Xcode 5.
+You should now build `ApptentiveResources.bundle`, the Apptentive assets bundle that will be added to your app.

-1. In the upper left corner of your Xcode window, click on your project name in the scheme picker.
+1. In the upper left corner of your Xcode window, select the `Apptentive Resources` target from the scheme picker.
-2. Select `Apptentive Resources`.
-3. Click to the right of the arrow next to `Apptentive Resources`.
-4. Select `iOS Devices`.
+2. Select `iOS Device` as the build destination.
-5. Under `Product` in your Mac's menu bar, click on `Build`.
+3. Select `Product > Build` from your Mace's menu bar.

+**Note:** Build for an iOS Device, not the iOS Simulator, to work around an Xcode bug.

-##### Copy Apptentive Resources Bundle
+##### Copy Apptentive Resources bundle

-1. In the file navigator, expand the ApptentiveConnect project.
+1. Expand the ApptentiveConnect project in Xcode's file navigator.
-2. Expand `Products`.
+2. Expand the `Products` directory.
+It should contain `ApptentiveResources.bundle`.
+3. If the bundle's label is red, it must first be built.
+Follow the steps in the previous section.
-3. Under your Xcode project's `Build Phases`, expand `Copy Bundle Resources`.
+3. In your Xcode Target's `Build Phases`, expand the `Copy Bundle Resources` build phase.
-4. Drag `ApptentiveResources.bundle` from the `ApptentiveConnect` products in the file navigator into `Copy Bundle Resources`.
+4. Drag `ApptentiveResources.bundle` from the `ApptentiveConnect` directory into the `Copy Bundle Resources` area.

 ![iOS Bundle Resources](https://raw.github.com/apptentive/apptentive-ios/master/etc/screenshots/iOS-bundle-resources.png)

-##### Add the ApptentiveConnect Header File
+### Add Apptentive header files

-1. In the file navigator, expand `source` under the ApptentiveConnect project.
+1. In the file navigator, expand the `source` directory of the ApptentiveConnect project.
-2. Drag `ATConnect.h` from `ApptentiveConnect.xcodeproj` to your app's file list.
+2. Drag the file `ATConnect.h` into to your app's file list.

 -